What to Do If You’re Injured in a Car Accident While Working in Illinois Work-related car accidents are common. Between...

 Duty of Care

 A duty of care arises when the applicable law acknowledges a relationship between the plaintiff and the defendant that requires the defendant to behave in a certain way.
-In a car accident case, every driver must obey traffic laws and keep other road users safe.
+In a car accident case, every driver must obey traffic laws and avoid causing harm to other motorists, cyclists, or pedestrians.
 You must prove that the other driver owed you this duty of care before the accident.

 Breach of Duty of Care

-On top of proving a duty of care, you must show that the other party breached that duty.
+On top of proving a duty of care was owed, you must show that the other party breached that duty.
 The defendant may be considered to have breached such a duty if he or she failed to exercise reasonable care.
 In car accident cases, this breach of duty of care can take the form of negligent driving behaviors, such as reckless, distracted, or intoxicated driving.

 Insurers also have their responsibilities and duties.
 The law requires them to fairly and promptly investigate accident claims and adhere to the insurance policy's contractual obligations.
 If they unjustly deny your claim or fail to investigate the claim, that's a breach of duty.
 You may bring an insurance bad faith claim against such an insurance company.